 The Halo/Horns Effect

-The Halo Effect occurs when a rater evaluates people based on only one good aspect of theirs and disregards the other factors of their performance, whether they are good or bad.
+The halo effect occurs when a rater evaluates people based on only one good aspect of theirs and disregards the other factors of their performance, whether they are good or bad.

-It has been shown that the vaguer the question in a performance review, the easier it is for raters to let their biases influence them.
+It has been shown that the vaguer the questions in a performance review, the easier it is for raters to let their biases influence them.
 When raters have to answer specific questions, which are rooted in competencies or numbers, they are able to give answers that are relatively free of bias.